System-Engineering-Group-9/system-engineering-group-9.github.io/docs/systemDesign.md

 ---
 id: systemDesign
-title: System Design for Classroom Explorers
+title: System Design
 description: System design for our project Classroom Explorers, focusing on the architecture, components, and technologies used.
 sidebar_position: 6
 ---

-# System Architecture
+# System Design

 ## Overview
 Our system is designed to facilitate interactive learning by connecting a web-based Teacher Dashboard with a Student Board Game through a centralized backend server.
 The architecture enables real-time data exchange, ensuring a seamless user experience for both teachers and students.
 The following diagram provides a high-level view of our system design.